I do not employ a single teaching approach to all of my classes. Instead I have a few principles which guide me as I approach any class:

 ECON 201 - Introductory Microeconomics

 Introductory Microeconomics is a required course for all JMU College of Business students.
-I taught this course in Fall 2016 and Spring 2018.
+I have taught this course numerous times since Fall 2016.

 ECON 302 - History of Economic Thought

 History of Economic Thought is an upper level elective for Economics majors and minors only.
 I taught this course in Spring 2017 and Spring 2018.
 The class was primarily lecture based, but contained a healthy dose of group discussion.
 In my opinion, the best sessions were those in which I talked the least.
 Here is a sample of the type of discussion guide I tried to provide before class.
 Here is the syllabus.

 Economics and Ethics is a special topics elective for Economics majors and minors only.
 I taught this course in Fall 2017 and am teaching it again in Fall 2019.

 Here is the syllabus.